 On the World Map screen, search for ‘Shadow Island’ in the search bar, which will automatically mark a waypoint to the island.

 Shadow Island has a purple ‘To the Shadespire’ quest, which revolves around you fighting numerous waves of enemies.
-Do note that the waves of enemies to fight depends upon your level, which is why we put it at number 3 in our Tier 1 Lost Ark Island Guide.
+Do note that the waves of enemies to fight depend upon your level, which is why we put it at number 3 in our Tier 1 Lost Ark Island Guide.
 Also, wondering about where to hunt in Lost Ark?
 Read our top 5 Lost Ark Best Hunting Spots guide and learn how to hunt faster.

 After successfully defending the tower against the waves of enemies, you will be rewarded as follows: